f0rk3b0mb/secure_file_storage_system/README.md

 #### todo

 - [x] fix security vulnerabilities
-- [x] create a  separate dontainer for the nginx
+- [x] create a  separate container for the nginx
-- [x] mount volumes to the container to store fils
+- [x] mount volumes to the container to store files
-- [x] add more functionality

 ### Outro